innesbre/innesbre.github.io/index.md

 ---

 # Summary
-- Bioinformatician with background in biochemistry and systems biology.
+- Bioinformatician with background in biochem and sysbio.
 - Leader in modelling intercellular crosstalk.
 - Expert in analysis and interpretation of single-cell RNAseq data.
 - Passionate about data visualization.